 Awarded to the Calgary Zoo (2019, 2020) and previously to the Columbia Wetlands Stewardship Partners (2013-2018) to re-establish self-sustaining populations of endangered northern leopard frogs in the Columbia marshes through the continuing release and monitoring of large numbers over several years, which is vital for reintroduction to succeed.

 PROPONENT: Calgary Zoo

-OBJECTIVE: The objective of this project is to reintroduce endangered northern leopard frogs to the Columbia marshes using conservation translocations to recover northern leopard frogs and prevent local extinction within the province.
-Using a 3-pronged approach – wild-to-wild translocations, releases of tadpoles bred and head-started at the Calgary Zoo and the Vancouver Aquarium – the target is to release 8,000 tadpoles per year over the next three years, to reestablish leopard frogs in the Columbia marshes.
+OBJECTIVE: The objective of this project was to reintroduce endangered northern leopard frogs to the Columbia marshes using conservation translocations to recover northern leopard frogs and prevent local extinction within the province.
+The project utilised wild-to-wild translocations and releases of tadpoles bred and head-started at the Calgary Zoo and the Vancouver Aquarium.
+The goal was to release 8,000 tadpoles per year over three years, to reestablish leopard frogs in the Columbia marshes.